bitrix24/b24restdocs/api-reference/tasks/tasks-task-list.md

 - **STAGE_ID** - stage;
 - **UF_CRM_TASK** - CRM entities;

-Before the name of the filter field, the type of filtering can be specified:
+Before the filter field name, the type of filtering can be specified:
 - "!" - not equal
 - "<" - less than
 - "<=" - less than or equal to
 - ">" - greater than
 - ">=" - greater than or equal to

-*"filter values"* - single value or array.
+*"filter values"* - a single value or an array.

 Optional.
 By default, records are not filtered. ||
 || **select**
 [`unknown`](../data-types.md) | An array of record fields that will be returned by the method.
 Only the necessary fields can be specified.

-The sorting field can take the following values:
+Available fields:
 - **ID** - task identifier;
 - **PARENT_ID** - identifier of the parent task;
 - **TITLE** - task title;